 Learning During COVID-19

-This section has been created to help parents/carers support their teenagers whilst they are studying from home.
-If there is any information that you are unable to find, please e-mail us (firstname.lastname@example.org) so we can answer your queries and further develop these pages.
+This section has been created to help students and their parents/carers as the College moves to online learning.
+If there is any information that you are unable to find, please e-mail email@example.com so we can answer your queries and further develop these pages.

 - be available via Google classroom or College e-mail to give advice and answer questions during lesson/assessment time

 - utilise technology, the course VLE, e.g. Google classroom, Moodle, etc, and Google hangouts/Google meets, to ensure all relevant information and instructions are available and to interact with students

 - ensure lesson resources including Powerpoint/lesson slides are made available to students via Google classroom or e-mail.

 Google Hangouts – Chat

 Google Hangouts – Meet

 Google for Education – Applied Digital Skills (Readymade digital skills lessons for students)

 How-to documentation: Applied Digital Skills